martinluedtke/dcw_coefficients/README.md

 SAGE code for the paper "Refined Selmer equations for the thrice-punctured line in depth two" [BBKLMQSX]

-Let $S$ be a finite set of primes and let $p$ be an auxiliary prime not contained in $S$.
+Let $S$ be a finite set of primes and let $p$ be an odd auxiliary prime not contained in $S$.
 The Chabauty-Kim method is used to find functions on the
 $\mathbb{Z}\_p$-points of the thrice-punctured line which vanish on the $S$-integral points.
 To apply the method, it is central to understand the localization map in the Chabauty-Kim diagram.
 Dan-Cohen and Wewers [DCW] have shown that the localization map in depth two has the form

 $$ \mathbb{A}^S \times \mathbb{A}^S \to \mathbb{A}^3 $$